ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/gitrecon1455/CVE-2019-11869](https://github.com/gitrecon1455/CVE-2019-11869) :  ![starts](https://img.shields.io/github/stars/gitrecon1455/CVE-2019-11869.svg) ![forks](https://img.shields.io/github/forks/gitrecon1455/CVE-2019-11869.svg)

 ## CVE-2019-11730
  A vulnerability exists where if a user opens a locally saved HTML file, this file can use file: URIs to access other files in the same directory or sub-directories if the names are known or guessed.
 The Fetch API can then be used to read the contents of any files stored in these directories and they may uploaded to a server.
 It was demonstrated that in combination with a popular Android messaging app, if a malicious HTML attachment is sent to a user and they opened that attachment in Firefox, due to that app's predictable pattern for locally-saved file names, it is possible to read attachments the victim received from other correspondents.
-This vulnerability affects Firefox ESR &lt; 60.8, Firefox &lt; 68, and Thunderbird &lt; 60.8.
+This vulnerability affects Firefox ESR  60.8, Firefox  68, and Thunderbird  60.8.

 - [https://github.com/lihuaiqiu/CVE-2019-11730](https://github.com/lihuaiqiu/CVE-2019-11730) :  ![starts](https://img.shields.io/github/stars/lihuaiqiu/CVE-2019-11730.svg) ![forks](https://img.shields.io/github/forks/lihuaiqiu/CVE-2019-11730.svg)

 ## CVE-2019-11708
  Insufficient vetting of parameters passed with the Prompt:Open IPC message between child and parent processes can result in the non-sandboxed parent process opening web content chosen by a compromised child process.
 When combined with additional vulnerabilities this could result in executing arbitrary code on the user's computer.
-This vulnerability affects Firefox ESR &lt; 60.7.2, Firefox &lt; 67.0.4, and Thunderbird &lt; 60.7.2.
+This vulnerability affects Firefox ESR  60.7.2, Firefox  67.0.4, and Thunderbird  60.7.2.